 Controlled Remote Viewing Manual Background

-(If you have already read this and wish to go directly to the manual, click here.)
+(If you have already read this article giving the background of the controlled remote viewing manual, and wish to go directly to the manual, click here.)

 From 1982 to 1984, five personnel from the military remote viewing unit at Ft.
 Meade, plus one individual from a sister unit participated in training contracted by the US Army’s Intelligence and Security Command with SRI-International.
 This training training was revolutionary.
 It’s purpose was to create, in essence, new “psychic spies” for the military.
 They were being taught to use the recently-developed coordinate remote viewing (now called “controlled remote viewing”)—or CRV—methodology, which was jointly developed by Ingo Swann, the creator of the original remote viewing protocol and physicist Dr. Harold “Hal” E. Puthoff at SRI-International.
 One of the first trainees, Capt.
 Rob Cowart, was diagnosed with cancer, and was medically retired from active duty, terminating his training after only a few months.
 The second, Capt.
 Tom McNear, completed all training through Stage VI as the proof-of-principle “guinea pig.”
 His results were not just impressive.
 Some could even be considered spectacular.